carteralbrecht/PL-0-Compiler/README.md

 make
 ```

-This will produce the executable program `hw4compiler`
+This will produce the executable program `compiler`

 In the event of an update to the source code, or if you wish to remove the executable from the directory, run